Quashnock/RedditClient/README.md

 - Search Icon by [Google](https://github.com/google/material-design-icons)
 - Comments Icon by [Pictogrammers](https://github.com/Templarian/MaterialDesign)
 ### Design
-The layout and UI/UX design of this app was taken from the example provided by the Codecademy team in their learning module "Portfolio Project: Reddit Client".
+The layout and UI/UX design of this app follows the example provided by the Codecademy team in their learning module "Portfolio Project: Reddit Client".
 The design is not my own.

 ## Future Work
 Implement a Go Home button if a user searches and recieves no results.